microsoft/MLOpsTemplate/src/workshop/documents/part_4.md

     ```bash
     git push origin yourname-dev
     ```
-5. At this point you have made some changes to your code and have pushed the changes to your brnach on the repository.
+5. At this point you have made some changes to your code and have pushed the changes to your branch on the repository.
 In order for us to make these changes permanent and take it eventually to deployment and production, we need to place these changes in the "integration" branch.

     >Action Items:
     >- Go to your browser and go to your repository.